Table of Contents

 The remarkable and total victory of the King James Version could not entirely obscure those inherent weaknesses that were independent of its typographical errors.
 The manner of its execution had resulted in a certain unevenness and lack of consistency.
 Because the translators’ understanding of the Hebrew tense system was often limited, their version contains inaccurate and infelicitous renderings.
 In particular, the Greek text of the New Testament that they used as their base was a poor one.
 The great early Greek codices were not then known or available, and the Hellenistic papyri which were to shed light on the common Greek dialect had not yet been discovered.

-A committee established by the Convocation of Canterbury in February 1870 reported favourably three months later on the idea of revising the King James Version; two companies were formed, one each for the Old and New Testaments.
+A committee established by the Convocation of Canterbury in February 1870 reported favorably three months later on the idea of revising the King James Version; two companies were formed, one each for the Old and New Testaments.
 A novel development was the inclusion of scholars representative of the major Christian traditions, except Roman Catholics (who declined the invitation to participate).
 Another innovation was the formation of parallel companies in the United States, to whom the work of the British scholars was submitted and who in turn sent back their reactions.
 The instructions to the committees made clear that only a revision, not a new translation, was contemplated.

-The New Testament was published in Britain on May 17, 1881, and three days later in the United States, after 11 years of labour.
+The New Testament was published in Britain on May 17, 1881, and three days later in the United States, after 11 years of labor.
 Over 30,000 changes were made, of which more than 5,000 represent differences between the Greek text used for the Revised Version and that used as the basis of the King James Version.
 Most of the other changes were made in the interest of consistency or modernization.

 The publication of the Old Testament in 1885 stirred far less excitement, partly because it was less well known than the New Testament and partly because fewer changes were involved.
 The poetic and prophetic books, especially Job, Ecclesiastes, and Isaiah, benefited greatly.